It’s common for many people, especially when they’re just starting out, to feel sore for a day or two after training.

 Most people think that sore muscles after a workout are a sign that you’ve stimulated growth, and that more soreness equals faster results.

 But are the two really linked?
-What does muscle soreness have to do with muscle growth?
+Is muscle soreness a sign that you’ve had a good workout?
 Can you still build muscle without getting sore?